 - Fewer than 50 employees

-Benefits of a Portugal Subsidiary
+Benefits of Setting Up a Portugal Subsidiary

 Once you set up a subsidiary, you are ready to set up your payroll, hire employees, and create a Portugal benefit management plan.
 You’ll discover numerous benefits as a limited liability company.
 This type of subsidiary has limited liability for the parent company, which is beneficial for both parties.
 The limited liability protects the parent company from any losses or litigation, and the subsidiary can operate under its own management structure.